Your cart is empty

 • After a febrile seizure

-👉With MARY by sticklett you can share your temperature history with your doctor and thus often avoid unnecessary stressful doctor visits
+👉With MARY by sticklett you can share your temperature history with your doctor, often avoiding unnecessary and stressful doctor's visits!

-Conclusion: Fever is an important part of a child's immune system, even if it often unsettles parents.
-With MARY by sticklett, you can keep an eye on your child's temperature at all times, react calmly, and accompany your child safely.
+In conclusion: Fever is an important part of a child's immune system, even though it often worries parents.
+With MARY by sticklett, you can keep an eye on your child's temperature at all times, react calmly, and provide safe support.

 👉 Discover MARY now – for more safety in everyday family life.